Skip to content

 1. ReceiveLoad prompt from capability TOML"Generate a commit message for staged changes..."

-3. ExecuteTools return structured dataREADME content, diff with scores, recent commits
+3. ExecuteTools return structured dataDiff with scores, compact doc context, recent commits

 4. IterateCall more tools based on findingsfile_read() to examine specific files